 Part 1: Understanding Service Markets

 The book explains how services are different from products, the implications for marketing, as well as the key global trends affecting service markets.
 In particular, marketers should familiarize themselves with the 3 stages of service consumption – each phase comes with different opportunities to influence client perceptions, choices and repeat purchases.
 In a nutshell: The author also explain how to use the “3Cs” (Customer, Competitor, Company) and “STP” (Segmentation, Targeting, Positioning) analyses to systematically think about your positioning and differentiation.

 Part 2: Applying the 4Ps of Marketing

-Developing your services marketing plan requires all 4Ps to be addressed, and here’s an overview of some of the elements to be considered (get the full details from the book or get a detailed overview of these 4Ps from our 16-page Winning in Service Markets summary.
+Developing your services marketing plan requires all 4Ps to be addressed, and here’s an overview of some of the elements to be considered.
+You can get a detailed overview of these 4Ps from our 16-page Winning in Service Markets summary.